 Annually, LPCANC awards two graduate students — one attending a Master‘s program, and one pursuing a Doctoral degree, with the Nancy Howell Scholarship Award.
-The Scholarship Award is named in honor of Nancy Howell, a board member of LPCANC, who died in a car accident in 2004.

 This scholarship is designed to acknowledge graduate students who demonstrate leadership potential and advocacy initiatives as counseling students and as future LCMHCs.
 The LPCANC Scholarship program is solely supported by private donations.
 This Scholarship provides student members of LPCANC a monetary award for student involvement in counseling.
 Please consider donating to the Scholarship Fund today!